couchbaselabs/node-ottoman/vuepress/guides/first-app.md

 # Building Your First App

+Our goal is to provide you with a demo application to explore how to setup and use Ottoman using best practices.

 ## Prepare Couchbase Server

-This is a sample application for getting started with OttomanJS using Couchbase Server 6.5 (or version 6.6).
-The application provides a Rest API and demonstrates ODM capabilities.
-It uses Couchbase Server 6.5, together with OttomanJS v2 + Express + Couchbase SDK + Node.js.
-Travel-Sample application is a flight planner that allows the user to search for and select a flight route based on airports and dates.
+This is a sample application for getting started with Ottoman using Couchbase Server 6.x.
+The application provides a Rest API and demonstrates Ottoman's ODM capabilities.
+It uses Ottoman v2, Express, and the Couchbase NodeJS SDK.
+The Travel-Sample API we buildcould be used in a flight planner application that allows the user to search for and select a flight route based on airports and dates.

 ## Prepare Our Project Folder

 Install Node.js from the [Node.js website](http://nodejs.org/).
 Once Node.js is installed, we can bootstrap our application.

-#### Development Guide
+### Development Guide

 1. [Install Couchbase Server Using Docker](https://docs.couchbase.com/server/current/install/getting-started-docker.html).